 Amend(0)

-In India, the Industrial Disputes Act has a provision of "Discharge Simpliciter."
-However, the very action of termination, say Discharge Simpliciter, has not been in favor of companies like us.
+In India, the Industrial Disputes Act has a provision for "Discharge Simpliciter."
+However, the very action of termination, such as Discharge Simpliciter, has not been favorable for companies like ours.
 Please issue a show cause notice asking for an explanation within 24 hours.
-Afterward, explain all about the nature of misconduct in its sequences loudly in the termination letter, stating that the misconduct is so grave, clear, and evident that a domestic enquiry is not felt necessary to institute at this juncture.
+Afterward, explain all about the nature of misconduct in its sequences clearly in the termination letter, stating that the misconduct is so grave, clear, and evident that a domestic inquiry is not deemed necessary to institute at this juncture.

 Regards,